Posted on 20 Oct 2009 16:14

 Note that the RDL does not start with the barbell on the floor.
-It actually "starts" with the barbell in the hang position which is a standing position with the barbell at the waist in a clean grip (regular pronated grip slightly wider than shoulder width). so you can place the barbell in a rack at just under waist height for convenience.
+It actually "starts" with the barbell in the hang position which is a standing position with the barbell at the waist in a clean grip (regular pronated grip slightly wider than shoulder width) so you can place the barbell in a rack at just under waist height for convenience.
 If you don't have a rack and you have to pick the barbell off the floor make sure to do it with a proper deadlift.
 If you are new to lifting…then do it carefully.
 Don't bend over at the lumbar and just grab the thing.
 Use common sense.

-Just because you're not using maximal weigths doesn't mean you shouldn't respect the weight.
+Just because you're not using maximal weights doesn't mean you shouldn't respect the weight.
 Most injuries do not happen when lifters are dong maximal lifts.
 They happen when a lifter makes stupid mistakes and a surprising amount of the time (or perhaps not) it's with lighter weights.

 1. With the feet shoulder width stance or a little less. stand with the barbell in the hang position with a clean grip.
 The hang position is the same as the top position of a conventional deadlift and a clean grip is a regular pronated grip just wider than shoulder width.
 Feet should be in the same position as you use for a conventional deadlift, which for most is hip-width (close) or just slightly wider.

-2. Retract the scapula and bring the shoulders back and chest out with neck in a neutral position with the chin slightly tucked.
+2. Retract the scapula and bring the shoulders back and chest out, with the neck in a neutral position with the chin slightly tucked.
 A neutral position of the neck is one in which the neck is pretty much in line with the torso.
 That means that the neck is not over-extended (you are not looking up with your head and neck) or over-flexed (you are not looking down with your head and neck).

 4. Set the lower back in a tight natural arch.
 There is no need to exaggerate the anterior tilt of your pelvis a great deal but most will find it helpful to engage the glutes and consciously tilt the pelvis forward just a bit.
 The point is to make oneself aware of the lumbar lordosis (arch or 'extension') rather than to exaggerate it.